bmeurant/technical-docs/software-architecture/security/security-fundamentals.md

     J --> N(Multi-Factor Authentication)
     K --> O(Least Privilege)
 ```
 *Description: This diagram illustrates the core principles of security (Confidentiality, Integrity, Availability) and fundamental mechanisms like Authentication and Authorization.
-It also shows examples of technologies and concepts that support these principles, such as Encryption for confidentiality, Hashing for integrity, and PKI for authentication.*
+It also shows examples of technologies and concepts that support these principles, such as Encryption for confidentiality, Hashing for [[data-integrity|integrity]], and PKI for authentication.*

 ---